 Skill development sessions on modern research methods and approachesInstitute of Policy Studies

-A series of skill development sessions with Abdullah Faizi, a member of IPS’ research faculty currently pursuing his doctorate from Malaysia, was organized as part of the Institute’s team development program on November 2, 8 and 14, 2017.
+A series of skill development sessions on modern research methods and approaches was organized with Abdullah Faizi, a member of IPS’ research faculty currently pursuing his doctorate from Malaysia, on November 2, 8 and 14, 2017 as part of the Institute’s team development program.

 In the first session, the speaker presented the overview of his ongoing analytical study ‘Legal Analysis of Fair Trial under the International Crimes Tribunal Bangladesh’, whereas the second session titled ‘Paper Writing: From Conception to Submission’ enlightened the participants over different stages of dissertation preparation as per the standards followed internationally.